MTM Full Form-Mark to Market

 Despite its benefits, MTM accounting faces several challenges:

-• MTM requires frequent revaluation, making it complex for businesses to maintain accurate records.
+- MTM requires frequent revaluation, making it complex to maintain accurate records.

-• In times of economic downturns, forced MTM valuations can result in massive loss recognition, even if assets will recover in value later.
+- In economic downturns, forced MTM valuations can result in massive loss recognition, even if assets may recover later.

 Regulatory Framework for Mark to Market

-Regulatory authorities have established guidelines for MTM accounting to ensure consistency and prevent financial misrepresentation.
+Regulatory authorities have established guidelines to ensure consistency and prevent financial misrepresentation in MTM accounting:

-1. Financial Accounting Standards Board (FASB) – U.S.
+- Financial Accounting Standards Board (FASB) – U.S.:

 Mark to Market in the 2008 Financial Crisis